-It’s important to keep summer reading going as it keeps your child’s mind creative, focused, and sharp.
+It’s essential to keep summer reading going as it keeps your child’s mind creative, focused, and sharp.
 The best way to accomplish this is to keep electronics out of the way.

-Put a time limit on computer time, television time, and cell phone time.
-Have your children read for fifteen minutes each night.
+Put a time limit on computer, television, and cell phone time.
+Have your children read for fifteen minutes each day or night.

 Make a Game Out of Reading

 Hold a summer reading contest with your children.
-Offer tokens and for each token they can claim a prize.
+Offer tokens, and for each one they earn, they can claim a prize.
 For example, offer a token for every three chapters read and for every token they can redeem a small prize depending on their age, such as bubbles or sidewalk chalk.
-For a really big prize like finishing a whole book, a trip to the ice cream shoppe is in order.
+For a big prize such as finishing a whole book, a trip to the ice cream shop is in order.

 Be a Role Model

-Model what a good reader looks like and your children will more than likely follow.
+Model what a reader looks like and your children will more than likely follow.

 Bookstores are great fun nowadays for young children.
-More often than not, there are activities going on all the time and some of them have cafes offering yummy treats.
+More often than not, activities are going on all the time, and some of them have cafes offering yummy treats.
 There is never a shortage of books on any subject, as well as educational games.

 Go to the Library

 Most libraries have playgrounds attached to them.
-This is a good way to get your child excited about reading than to treat them to a trip to the library to pick out a book followed up by a romp in the playground.
+This is a positive way to get your child excited about reading.
+Treat them to a trip to the library to pick out a book followed by a romp in the playground.